現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 However, a corporate seal may be required when preparing the Articles of Incorporation for a company or when signing contracts after the company has been incorporated.
 It is recommended that you prepare the seal at your earliest convenience.

-Question34: What exactly is meant by "Documentation detailing your place of residence for six-months after arriving in Japan"?
+Question34: What exactly is meant by "Documentation detailing your place of residence for one year after arriving in Japan"?

 Answer34:

-If you are considering renting an apartment, this includes documents such as a lease agreement or a rental application form.
-If you are considering long-term accommodation such as a hotel or other lodging facility, this would be proof of a reservation with that facility.
-If you are staying with a friend or acquaintance, this would be a document confirming their permission for you to stay and a document proving their residence (such as a lease agreement).
-If rent or similar expenses are involved, you must also provide documentation that you can pay at least six months' worth of rent, such as a bank balance statement.
+If you are considering using a rental property, this refers to documents such as a lease agreement or a rental application form.
+If you are considering a long-term stay accommodation such as a hotel or other lodging facility, it refers to proof of a reservation with the relevant facility.
+For staying at the residence of an acquaintance, it refers to a document prepared by that person acknowledging your stay, as well as a document proving that person’s residence (such as a lease agreement).
+If rental fees or similar costs are required, you will also need documents proving that you can pay for more than one year (such as a bank balance certificate).

 Question35: What exactly is meant by "other documents for reference"?